Doctor of Philosophy (DPhil/PhD)

 Candidacy

-- Evidence specialized competence in general research methodology.
+2. Evidence of specialized competence in general research methodology.

 During candidacy, the Graduate Research Council supervises the student for a major research project and dissertation.
 The Graduate Research Council guides a candidate in developing a research proposal.
 When the proposal is satisfactorily defended, the student is authorized to gather and analyze data and write a dissertation.